JackDanger/joining-the-tech-industry/README.md

-# Don't get screwed
+# Tech industry Handbook

+A collaborative project for women and other minorities joining the tech industry by people who've been down that road already and want them to succeed.

+Please click the title of this document above and then click the edit icon (a pencil) to make changes to this document.
+If you're reading this and you feel any emotions at all then your input is essential.
+If you'd rather contribute anonymously email [tech-industry@jackcanty.com](mailto:tech-industry@jackcanty.com) and we'll add your edits.

+# Be prepared

-The tech industry is a marvel of innovation and a career here can mean solving the worlds problems while making more than enough money.
+The tech industry is a marvel of innovation and a career here can mean solving the world's problems while making more than enough money.
 It can also mean getting abused and hurt by a system that prioritizes profits and the status the founders/investors over the sanity and safety of employees.
 Here are some things you need to know to navigate your first (or next) job in the tech industry so that you don't leave the field entirely or waste your tears on organizations that don't deserve them.

+## Table of Contents
+[Human Resources][#human-resources]
+  [HR and Sexual Harassment][#hr-and-sexual-harassment] [Promotions][#promotions]
+  [Levels][#levels]
+    [Know your level][#know-your-level]
+  [Transitioning to Management][#transitioning-to-management]
+  [If you can't advance][#if-you-cant-advance] [Advancing for women and other minorities][#advancing-for-women-and-other-minorities]

 ## Human Resources